ComPlat/water-solubility-prediction/README.md

 ### Preprocessing

-Preprocessing of the datasets is conducted in the `data_preprocess_3_24.ipynb` notebook.
+Preprocessing of the datasets is conducted in the `data_preprocess_new.ipynb` notebook.
 The steps include:
 - **Removing duplicates**: Ensuring that no duplicate entries exist within the combined dataset.
 - **Canonical SMILES**: Generating canonical SMILES strings to identify and remove matching data points between the training and test datasets.
-- **Final Dataset**: After preprocessing, the final datasets are:
+- **Final Dataset**: After preprocessing, the final datasets are in the folder **data/final_data**  and files are
-  - Training data: **unique_train4_new24.csv** (17,737 samples)
+  - Training data: **final_unique_train.csv** (17,737 samples)
-  - Test data: **unique_test_new24.csv** (1,282 samples)
+  - Test data: **final_unique_.csv** (1,282 samples)

 ## Model Training

 Once the training and test datasets were finalized, various models were trained and evaluated.
-The training process and model evaluation are detailed in the `4_24.ipynb` notebook.
+The training process and model evaluation are detailed in the `model_traning.ipynb` notebook.

 ### Descriptors and Feature Engineering

 The study explored a wide range of descriptors to improve model performance:
-- **Basic to Advanced Descriptors**: The `utilities.py` script generates combinations of descriptors ranging from 4 basic descriptors to 123 advanced descriptors, including fingerprints of varying lengths (from 128 bits to 1024 bits).
+- **Basic to Advanced Descriptors**: The `utilities.py` in the notebook folder script generates combinations of descriptors ranging from 4 basic descriptors to 123 advanced descriptors, including fingerprints of varying lengths (from 128 bits to 1024 bits).
-- **Feature Engineering**: The `feature_fg7_fe_38.ipynb` notebook introduces 38 feature-engineered descriptors and 7 functional group descriptors.
+- **Feature Engineering**: The `feature_engineered_analysis.ipynb` in the folder **notebook** introduces 38 feature-engineered descriptors and 7 functional group descriptors.

 ## Complete Descriptors

 The complete list of descriptors used in this project is provided in the [descriptors_detail.md](descriptors_detail.md) file.